CIP; State Art Museum ($)

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-The purpose of this Act is to provide for and fund construction and equipment for ancillary improvements for the state art museum in the no. 1 capitol district building to provide the infrastructure for ancillary programs and visitor amenities.
+The purpose of this Act is to provide for and fund construction and equipment for ancillary improvements for the state art museum in the No. 1 Capitol District building to provide the infrastructure for ancillary programs and visitor amenities, and to exempt the state art museum and its ancillary facilities in the No. 1 Capitol District building from section 102-14, Hawaii Revised Statutes.

 The full social, educational, and economic benefits and long-term success of the state art museum are contingent upon providing ancillary facilities, programs, and amenities to attract, entertain, engage, educate, and satisfy visitors and encourage repeat visits.
-Three standard amenities offered nationally in capitol district government buildings, art museums, and cultural institutions are information, food, and retail services.
-The capitol district information kiosk would assist with wayfinding around the facilities and provide capitol district walking tour orientations, statewide arts and cultural information, brochures, and event/tour tickets.
-Gift shop merchandise related to the state art museum, Washington Place, the capitol tours program, and the judiciary history center will promote their missions, activities, and educational goals, and generate supplemental income for each program.
-The coffee shop/café will operate as a concession and benefit approximately four thousand area employees while generating funds for arts education programs.
+Three standard amenities offered nationally in Capitol District government buildings, art museums, and cultural institutions are information, food, and retail services.
+The Capitol District information kiosk would assist with wayfinding around the facilities and provide Capitol District walking tour orientations, statewide arts and cultural information, brochures, and event/tour tickets.
+Gift shop merchandise related to the state art museum, Washington Place, the Capitol tours program, and the Judiciary History Center will promote their missions, activities, and educational goals, and generate supplemental income for each program.
+The coffee shop/café will operate as a concession and benefit approximately 4,000 area employees while generating funds for arts education programs.

 SECTION 2.
 Section 103-8.5, Hawaii Revised Statutes, is amended by amending subsection (b) to read as follows: